 Great Basin National Park Hiking

-I decided to camp overnight to help myself get more acclimated to the elevation before taking on my personal favorite hike in the park, the Glacier Trail.
+I decided to camp overnight to help myself get more acclimated to the elevation before taking on my favorite hike in the park, the Glacier Trail.

-On this hike, you get to see beautiful alpine lakes, ancient Bristlecone Pines (The major reason Great Basin became a National Park), incredible views of Great Basin, Teresa Lakes, and the only glacier in Nevada nestled below Wheeler Peak!
+You also get to see beautiful alpine lakes, ancient Bristlecone Pines (The major reason Great Basin became a National Park), incredible views of Great Basin, Teresa Lakes, and the only glacier in Nevada nestled below Wheeler Peak!

-Enjoy the moment as the scenery is outstanding!
+Enjoy the moment, as the scenery is outstanding!

 Bristlecone Pine trees are the oldest living things on earth living over 5000 years!
-They look tough, and rugged, and manage to live in some of the most severe living conditions in western forests between 5600’-11,200’ in elevation.
+They look tough and rugged and manage to live in some of the most severe living conditions in western forests between 5600’-11,200’ in elevation.

 You continue past the Bristlecone Pine forest to Nevada’s only glacier at the base of Wheeler Peak.
-It is Nevada’s second highest peak at 13063’ and provides incredible views.
+It is Nevada’s second-highest peak at 13063’ and provides incredible views.

 Rock Climbing - the installation of climbing bolts, bolt hangers, pitons, and other permanent hardware is prohibited.
 Climbing is not permitted within 100 feet of any archeological, cultural, or historic site.

-Make sure to check with the visitor center before heading out for current regulations.
+Check with the visitor center before heading out for current regulations.

 Camping at Great Basin National Park